RunSi/PTPOffsetMon/README.md

 ## Running the application as a Service

-The advantages of running as a Service is that the application can controlled by the operator from the NXOS command line.
+The advantages of running as a Service is that the application can be controlled by the operator from the NXOS command line.
 Additionally the application will be persistent and will continue to run after device reload.

 The RPM file in this repository's RPM directory needs to be copied to the bootflash of the device.